The 6th annual Curve New York event is one of the largest lingerie shows in the country.

 90’s + Bodysuit Trends

 Camp was right when he noted the prevalence of dextrous fashion; now, more than ever, we want clothing that does double-duty.
-From nights in the bedrooms to nights on the town, top brands were showcasing 90’s-inspired bodysuits that can be worn just about anywhere.
+From nights in the bedrooms where you can make him beg for it to nights on the town where you both can dance the night away, top brands were showcasing 90’s-inspired bodysuits that can be worn just about anywhere.
 This actually isn’t far off from Eurovet’s prediction back in November of last year, including their fan-favorite: innerwear as outerwear.
 Top leaders in this field include Monique Moran, Aubade, Blubella, and Undress Code.
 Speaking of which…

 Innerwear as Outerwear